CongSon01/boston_housing/README.md

 ### Preprocessing

-In the first step, the script automatically reads and normalises the CSV file (i.e. `mass_boston.csv`).
-That is, all features (0 to 12 in the table below) are scaled into [0,1] by means of a min-max normalisation.
+In the first step, the script automatically reads, cleans and normalises the CSV file (i.e. `mass_boston.csv`).
+That is, all entries where MEDV is equal to 50.0 are removed, as this variable has been censored for higher values.
+Next, all features (0 to 12 in the table below) are scaled into [0,1] by means of a min-max normalisation.

 Index | Name    | Description